 Respiratory Care for Burn Patients

-The job of the respiratory therapist in the care of burns is a big one.
-They may be responsible for obtaining arterial blood gases to check for oxygenation of the blood.
-They may be involved in early intubation of the burn victim to prevent loss of the airway from swelling of the tissues.
-They may also help the doctor with bronchoscopies to check for airway damage deeper in the lungs.
-They will perform ventilator management and airway maintenance until the patient’s respiratory functions improve.Some Techniques a Respiratory Therapist Might Do
+In the acute phase of medical care following burn injuries, respiratory therapists play an important role.
+Arterial blood gases will be tested to check for oxygenation of the blood.
+The therapists may be involved in early intubation of the burn victim to prevent loss of the airway caused by swelling.
+They may also assist with bronchoscopies to check for airway damage deeper in the lungs.
+As the treatment phase continues, respiratory therapists will perform ventilator management and airway maintenance until the patient’s functions improve.Respiratory Therapist Techniques in Burn Management

-A unique way of clearing mucus is to use a strong saline solution and put droplets of it into the trachea and bronchi.
-It draws mucus out of the tissues to be suctioned more readily out of the lungs.
-Acetylcholine can also be used as an aerosol.
-It contains chemical properties that break up stubborn mucus and help bring it up and out of the body.If Mechanical Ventilation is Necessary
+Another way of clearing mucus is to use a strong saline solution and put droplets into the trachea and bronchi.
+This draws mucus out of the tissues to be suctioned more readily out of the lungs.Mechanical Ventilation May be Necessary

-I’m Ed Smith, a burn injury lawyer in Sacramento.
-If you or a family member has suffered severe burn injuries in an accident, call our injury lawyers at (916) 921-6400 or (800) 404-5400 for free, friendly advice.
+I’m Ed Smith, a personal injury lawyer in Sacramento, California.
+If you or a family member has suffered severe burn injuries in an accident, call our skilled attorneys at (916) 921-6400 or (800) 404-5400 for compassionate, free, and friendly advice.